 Contractual Obligations with Suppliers

-Any requests for information or changes in supplier due diligence are intrinsically linked to the agreements that you have in place with your suppliers.
+Any requests for information or changes in supplier due diligence inevitably link to the agreements that you have in place with your suppliers.
 Therefore, it is important that supplier contracts reference ESG and disclosure requirements.
 These agreements are a key mechanism in achieving high levels of supplier engagement.
 Conversely, existing agreements may also impact the type of approach you can take with certain suppliers in terms of addressing ESG.
 Overall, procurement is likely to be responsible for reviewing existing agreements, updating contracts, and ensuring that they get put in place with suppliers.

 2. Changing Corporate Accountability – ESG and Procurement Team Interactions